-- For any startup scripts in /etc/init.d/, comment out any application commands or processes that are known to hang if their file systems are not present. - Make sure that the current operating system supports version 7.0 of the product.
-If the operating system does not support it, plan for a staged upgrade. - Schedule sufficient outage time and downtime for the upgrade and any applications that use the Veritas InfoScale products.
+- Schedule sufficient outage time and downtime for the upgrade and any applications that use the Veritas InfoScale products.
 Depending on the configuration, the outage can take several hours. - Any swap partitions not in rootdg must be commented out of /etc/fstab.
 If possible, swap partitions other than those on the root disk should be commented out of /etc/fstab and not mounted during the upgrade.
-The active swap partitions that are not in rootdg cause upgrade start to fail. - Make sure that the file systems are clean before upgrading. - Upgrade arrays (if required).
-See "Upgrading the array support" on page 185. - To reliably save information on a mirrored disk, shut down the system and physically remove the mirrored disk.
-Removing the disk in this manner offers a failback point. - Determine if the root disk is encapsulated.
-See "Determining if the root disk is encapsulated" on page 179. - Make sure that DMP support for native stack is disabled (dmp native support=off).
-If DMP support for native stack is enabled (dmp native support=on), the installer may detect it and ask you to restart the system.
+The active swap partitions that are not in rootdy cause upgrade start to fail. - Make sure that the file systems are clean before upgrading. - Upgrade arrays (if required).
+See "Upgrading the array support" on page 184. - To reliably save information on a mirrored disk, shut down the system and physically remove the mirrored disk.
+Removing the disk in this manner offers a failback point. - Make sure that DMP support for native stack is disabled (dmp native support=off).
+If DMP support for native stack is enabled

+(dmp\native\support=on), the installer may detect it and ask you to restart the system.